Waris Ali Shah: Father

-His father was Qurban Ali Shah, whose tomb is in Dewa.
+His father name was Qurban Ali Shah, whose tomb is in Dewa.

 At an early age Shah showed an inclination for a religious life.

 Social engagements

-He went to Mecca for pilgrimage many times.
+He went to Makkah for pilgrimage many times.
 During his travels in Europe, he visited the Sultan of Turkey and Otto von Bismarck in Berlin.
-He also traveled to England and had an audience with Queen Victoria.
+He may also traveled to England and had an audience with Queen Victoria.

 He was a friend of Abdul Bari.

 Death

-He died on 5 April 1905 (29 Muharram 1323 AH).
+He died on 7 April 1905 (1st Safar 1323 AH).